timocafe/lava/README.md

 ## Disclamer

 There is no garantee at all, it is a perfect random generator !
-No idea of the SHA256 algo for the randomess.
+No idea of the SHA256 algo for the randomness.